ltran17/Advent-of-Code-2023/README.md

 * Biggest insight was that there was no need to keep track of every possible tile, just the tiles on the path.
 If I'm remembering previous years' challenges correctly, I have taken the hard way before, so this is an improvement.
 * Part 1 is readable enough.
 Will take a break before getting to Part 2.
 * ....Oh, Part 2 needs some serious thought and I just don't have it in me right now.
 [Visual demo](https://imgur.com/a/ukstWKO) of a solution found on reddit is nice.
+* I started it anyway and I feel like it should work...but the answer is too high.
+I'm not sure how to debug.
+Not sure if I want to spend any more time.

 ## Day 09: 🌟 🌟 Mirage Maintenance
 * Part 1 sample run works; input run gives me a number that is too big.
 Debugging is a hassle.
 Will have to get back to it.